 - How to best check the eruption progress yourself (online resources)

 1: Kīlauea Volcano lower East Rift Zone / Lower Puna eruption

-The Kīlauea Volcano lower East Rift Zone (LERZ) eruption in lower Puna was preceded by the collapse of the Puʻu ʻŌʻō vent on April 30th and the onset of the draining of the Halama’uma’u lava lake May 2nd.
-On the 3rd of may 2018 several fissures in the Leilani estates subdivision opened marking the start of this new eruptive episode: the Lower East Rift Zone eruption (LERZ, full chronology).
+The Kīlauea Volcano lower East Rift Zone (LERZ) eruption in lower Puna was preceded by the collapse of the Puʻu ʻŌʻō vent on April 30th and the onset of the draining of the Halama’uma’u lava lake on May 2nd.
+On the 3rd of May 2018 several fissures in the Leilani Estates subdivision opened, marking the start of this new eruptive episode: the Lower East Rift Zone eruption (LERZ, full chronology).